 Mickelson completes his swing in casual khakis with a coordinated black belt, polo, and visor.
 The card’s understated green background is quintessentially golf-y.

 The blue signature just above the bottom nameplate makes this card.

-PSA indicates that there are very few of these cards in the 9-10 grade range, making those cards a worthwhile investment.
+PSA indicates that very few of these cards are in the 9-10 grade range, making those cards a worthwhile investment.

-The rarity and iconic status of this card, which features a grinning Sarazen (born Eugenio Saraceni) as the centerpiece, make it a must-have for die-hard golf collectors.
+This card’s rarity and iconic status, which features a grinning Sarazen (born Eugenio Saraceni) as the centerpiece, make it a must-have for die-hard golf collectors.